isabella232/media-analytics.en-1/help/sdk-implement/cookbook/sdk-vs-launch-qoe.md

 ## Feature differences

-* *Launch* - Replaces Dynamic Tag Management (DTM).
-Launch provides you with a UI that helps walk you through setting up, configuring, and deploying your web-based media tracking solutions.
+* *Launch* - Launch replaces and improves upon Dynamic Tag Management (DTM).
+Launch provides you with a UI that walks you through setting up, configuring, and deploying your web-based media tracking solutions.
 * *Media SDK* - The Media SDKs provide you with libraries designed for specific platforms.
 The Media SDK is recommended for adding media tracking to your Mobile Apps.

 ## Tracker creation differences